HewlettPackard/windlass/README.md

         <org>/zuul   latest          2e34ff20ec5c   5 days ago   150MB
         <org>/zuul   ref_82f9bd...
 2e34ff20ec5c   5 days ago   150MB

+   You can supply build arguments that would be passed to images that are going to be build by setting up environmental variable using prefix *GATHER_BUILDARG_* for example to pass *name* you need to use variable *GATHER_BUILDARG_name*

 ### Charts

 "Helm uses a packaging format called charts.
 A chart is a collection of files